GriffinScribe-LLC/clojure-aes/README.md

 ## License

-Copyright © 2021 Scott Griffin
+Copyright © 2021 GriffinScribe, LLC

 Distributed under the Eclipse Public License, the same as Clojure.